Parent Coordinator

 - Education

-- Other areas of specific authority as designated by the court or the parties.
+- Other areas of specific authority as designated by the court or the parties

 Contact Us

-If you need a qualified PC for a family law or civil dispute in North Carolina, Rice Law can help.
-We would need to run a conflicts check and receive a court appointment.
+If you need a qualified parenting coordinator for a North Carolina family-law matter, Rice Law can help.
+We first run a conflicts check and receive a court appointment.
+Call (910) 762-3854 or contact us for more information.